LGN520/farreach-public/docs/netreach-v4-lsm.md

 	+ Core reasons:
 		* (1) server-side simulation overhead: if each server is an individual physical machine, we can have less serious disk contention
 		* (2) client-side simulation overhead: due to limited client-side CPU cores, we cannot launch infinite client threads -> if so, even if some clients may be blocked/delayed by long latency requests, others can still provide sufficient input to saturate servers
++ IMPORTANT NOTE for optype enumeration
+	- We keep the same optype enumeration fo FarReach, NoCache, and NetCache (files: packet_format.h, tofino/main.p4, tofino/common.py, tofino/p4src/parser.p4)
+	- When adding a new optype
+		+ If it is only processed by end-hosts, you need to update optype enumeration and packet format implementation (files: packet_format*, tofino/main.p4, tofino/common.py, tofino/p4src/parser.p4)
+		+ If it is processed by switch, besides previous files, you also need to consider ingress partition_tbl + ig_port_forward_tbl, and egress eg_port_forward_tbl + update_pktlen_tbl + update_ipmac_srcport_tbl
+	- NOTE: packet implemention is different (e.g., NetCache has inswitch_hdr.hashval_for_bfX and clone_hdr.server_sid/port yet FarReach NOT need)

 ## Overview

 - Packet format